 “No, not our gifts to each other but the ones of each other.
 It would be too weird to stare at ourselves, right?”

-Jacky nods.
+Jacky nodded.
 “True.”

-Jacky nods again.
+Jacky nodded again.

 “Do you only know how to nod?”